Sm Glycerin Pediatric coupons

 Sm Glycerin Pediatric

-Sm Glycerin Pediatric Coupons & Discount Card - Compare Prices Near You
+Sm Glycerin Pediatric Coupons & Savings Card – Discount Prices from $3.85

 Glycerin is a medication used to alleviate occasional constipation.
 It is classified as a hyperosmotic laxative, which functions by attracting water into the intestines, typically leading to a bowel movement within 15 to 60 minutes.
 For adults, normal bowel movement frequency ranges from once a day to one to two times per week.
 For preschool-aged children, it varies from once daily to once every other day.
 To effectively manage constipation, it is advisable to drink plenty of fluids, consume a diet rich in fiber, and maintain regular physical activity.